ALL Programs require students to have their own computers.

 - Audio and video required (including webcam, microphone, and speakers/headphones)

-A note about piracy: Ensure your operating system (MS-Windows 10) is properly licensed.
+A note about piracy: Ensure your operating system (MS-Windows 10) is properly licensed and up to date on patches.
 Office 365 and other applications NLC licenses on your behalf will not install on an unregistered version of Windows.

 Most NLC programs rely heavily on internet connectivity; ideally students will have high speed internet.
 However, while traditional dial-up is unlikely to be fast enough, cellular connections such as Telus LTE are proving to be adequate.